Vyacheslav Molotov: Early life and career

 During the power struggles after Lenin's death in 1924, Molotov remained a loyal supporter of Stalin against his various rivals: first Leon Trotsky, later Lev Kamenev and Grigory Zinoviev, and finally Nikolai Bukharin.
 In January 1926, he led a special commission sent to Leningrad (St Petersburg) to end Zinoviev's control over the party machine in the province.
 In 1928, Molotov replaced Nikolai Uglanov as First Secretary of the Moscow Communist Party and held that position until 15 August 1929.

 Personality

 Trotsky and his supporters underestimated Molotov, and the same went for many others.
 Trotsky called him "mediocrity personified," and Molotov himself pedantically corrected comrades referring to him as "Stone Arse" by saying that Lenin had actually dubbed him "Iron Arse."
 However, that outward dullness concealed a sharp mind and great administrative talent.
 He operated mainly behind the scenes and cultivated an image of a colourless bureaucrat.

-Molotov was reported to be a vegetarian and teetotaler by the American journalist John Gunther in 1938.
+Molotov was reported to be a vegetarian and teetotaller by the US journalist John Gunther in 1938.
 However, Milovan Djilas claimed that Molotov "drank more than Stalin" and did not note his vegetarianism although they had attended several banquets.

-Molotov and his wife had two daughters: Sonia, adopted in 1929, and Svetlana, born in 1930.
+Molotov and his wife had two daughters: Sonia, adopted in 1929, and Svetlana, born in 1929.